k3llymariee/the-gi-pi/README.md

 3. Add a food from an external database, which is an AJAX request to a third party API called Nutritionix that provides information about branded food items.

 4. If all else fails, a food can also be entered in manually.
-a.
-This form accepts a comma separated list of ingredients, which will be cleaned up and parsed into individual ingredients (with a server-side check to ensure that no duplicate ingredients are added).
+⋅⋅* This form accepts a comma separated list of ingredients, which will be cleaned up and parsed into individual ingredients (with a server-side check to ensure that no duplicate ingredients are added).
-b.
-Each method of adding a new food adds a food log event to by database through SQLalchemy.
+⋅⋅* Each method of adding a new food adds a food log event to by database through SQLalchemy.

-Clicking “Add Symptom!” presents the user with a Bootstrap modal the enter in the symptom they’ve experienced, the time at which they felt it, and a ranking of its severity.
+### Clicking “Add Symptom!”
+This presents the user with a Bootstrap modal the enter in the symptom they’ve experienced, the time at which they felt it, and a ranking of its severity.
 The value for the time they experienced is defaulted to the current time using a javascript function, though the user can adjust as needed.
 The severity was a data point that I added after my MVP, as eventually I would like to have some kind of a data visualization of the relationships I’ve created in my database.

 By viewing a symptom, users are presented with the history of their symptom experiences, as well as the ingredients that the system has identified as common occurrences.
 This is accomplished through a DB query that uses a window of time as a lookback period to first find the foods that were consumed within that window, and then their ingredients to find the number of times those ingredients appeared.

+### Flagged Ingredients
 Currently, users need to manually flag ingredients as a cause of the symptoms when the trends are shown to them.
 Doing so will take them to a holistic view of all their symptom occurrences.
 Hovering over each symptom displays a javascript tooltip that shows the symptoms they’ve flagged.

 ## <a name="install"></a>Installation